About US Copyrights:

 - book titles

 A title associated with a series of books like “Dummies Guides” may be protected through a separate trademark application.

 Works in the public domain (US) due to copyright expiration are:

 - Any work first published before 1923

 - Any unpublished work created by someone who died before 1945

-- Work created by employees of the US Federal Government in their line of work are almost always in the public domain
+- Work created by employees of the US Federal Government in their line of work is almost always in the public domain

-Note that there is no such thing as an international copyright, however most developed countries provide reciprocal recognition of copyright.
+Note that there is no such thing as international copyright, however, most developed countries provide reciprocal recognition of copyright.